 Practice yoga at one of the yoga retreats

 Ubud is the spiritual centre of Bali and a yogi heaven.
-There are many yoga schools and retreats, so whether you prefer fast-paced vinyasa or gentle yin, you’ll find a class that suits you.
+There are many yoga retreats and schools, so whether you prefer fast-paced vinyasa or gentle yin, you’ll find a class that suits you.
+Some of the famous yoga centres in Ubud are Yoga Barn, Radiantly Alive and Ubud Yoga Centre.

 Have fun at the Ubud swing